Learn How to Get a Federal Student Loan

 A dizzying array of student loans await student loan shoppers.
 The most basic distinction is who guarantees or stands behind the loan — the US federal government or private lenders.
 The US government is the largest student lender.
 This article focuses on federal student loans, which are usually offered at better rates and terms than private student loans.

 Before obtaining federal aid or a federal student loan, you need to complete and submit a Free Application For Student Aid (FAFSA) form.
 The US Dept. of Education is responsible for federal student aid and federal student loans.
-Go to the Dept. of Education’s Get Money for College Web page for details on student aid and student loan eligibility.
+Go to the Dept. of Education’s Types of Aid page for details on student aid and student loan eligibility.
 After filling out the FAFSA form the schools you mentioned in the application will receive the results.
 You will receive a Student Aid Report (SAR) that you must review.
 Speak with the school's financial aid department, who will send you an award letter.
 The letter includes the types and amounts of financial aid and loans you may receive from federal, state, and school sources.
 This combination of aid is your financial aid package.

 The Direct Loan program is the current name of the federal student loan program.
 The federal student loan program changed in 2010.
 Before 2010, federal student loans were offered through the Federal Family Education Loan Program (FFLEP).
 FFLEP loans were originated and serviced by private lenders.
 Today, the government directly disburses federal student loans and assigns a servicer, except for loans like the Federal Perkins Loans, which are originated directly by schools.
 The future servicing of the loans may differ between those two programs.